PRINCIE-KIDKAY/docker-db-stack/README.md

-This project provides a simple `docker-compose` setup for running a PostgreSQL, Microsof SQL Server, MySQL database with Adminer, PHPMyadmin, PGADMIN (lightweight database management tools).
+This project provides a simple `docker-compose` setup for running a PostgreSQL, Microsoft SQL Server, MySQL database with Adminer, PHPMyadmin, PGADMIN (lightweight database management tools).

 ## 📦 Requirements